Treatment for Severe Cases of Depression

 In 2011, the Neuroscience Center at Lakeside began providing Transcranial Magnetic Stimulation (TMS) therapy for the treatment of depression.
 This outpatient procedure is performed under the supervision of an attending psychiatrist while the patient is awake and alert, with most treatment regimens administered for four to six weeks.

-Since the late 1990s, physicians have used TMS to treat major Depressive Disorder in adult patients who have failed to achieve satisfactory improvement from antidepressant medications.
-TMS involves the use of very short pulsed magnetic fields to stimulate nerve cells in the brain.
-This non-drug, non-systemic alternative antidepressant has been proven to be well-tolerated and has no negative effects on memory or ability to concentrate.
+Since the late 1990s, physicians have used TMS to treat Major Depressive Disorder in adult patients who have failed to achieve satisfactory improvement from antidepressant medications.
+TMS involves the use of concise pulsed magnetic fields to stimulate nerve cells in the brain.
+This non-drug, non-systemic alternative antidepressant has been proven to be well-tolerated and has no adverse effects on memory or ability to concentrate.
 The most common side effects associated with TMS Therapy are scalp pain or discomfort at the site of application.